jonschwadron/replicalabs-ansible/cookbooks/android/README.md

-Downloads the Linux ADT bundle in your top directory.
+The adt.rb recipe downloads the Linux ADT bundle in your top directory.